Patrick Chung: 2014 season

-On April 3, 2014, the Patriots signed Chung to a one-year, $1.10 million contract that included $120,000 guaranteed and a signing bonus of $60,000.
+On April 3, 2014, the Patriots re-signed Chung to a one-year, $1.1 million contract that included $120,000 guaranteed and a signing bonus of $60,000.

 Throughout training camp, Chung competed against Duron Harmon for the job as the starting strong safety after the Patriots elected not to re-sign starting strong safety Steve Gregory.
 Head coach Bill Belichick named Chung the starter to begin the season, alongside free safety Devin McCourty.

-On November 30, 2014, Chung collected a season-high 11 combined tackles (eight solo) during a 26–21 loss at the Green Bay Packers in Week 13.
-In Week 15, Chung made ten combined tackles (five solo), two pass deflections, and intercepted a pass by Ryan Tannehill in the Patriots' 41–13 win against the Miami Dolphins.
-He finished the season with 85 combined tackles (54 solo), with pass deflections, and an interception in 16 games and 15 starts.
-Pro Football Focus gave Chung an overall grade of 84.4 in 2014.
+During a Week 13 26–21 road loss against the Green Bay Packers, Chung collected a season-high 11 combined tackles (eight solo).
+Two weeks later against the Miami Dolphins, he recorded 10 combined tackles (five solo), two pass deflections, and intercepted a pass by Ryan Tannehill in the 41–13 victory.

+Chung finished the 2014 season with 85 combined tackles (54 solo), with pass deflections, and an interception in 16 games and 15 starts.
+Pro Football Focus gave him an overall grade of 84.4 in 2014.
 The Patriots finished atop in the AFC East with a 12–4 record, clinching a first-round bye and home-field advantage.
-On January 10, 2015, Chung started in the AFC Divisional Round and recorded seven combined tackles during a 35–31 victory against the Baltimore Ravens.
+On January 9, 2015, the Patriots signed Chung to a three-year, $8.2 million extension with $3.4 million guaranteed and a $2.4 million signing bonus.
+The next day, he started in the AFC Divisional Round and recorded seven combined tackles during the 35–31 victory against the Baltimore Ravens.
 The Patriots reached the Super Bowl after defeating the Indianapolis Colts 45–7 in the AFC Championship Game.
-On February 1, 2015, Chung started in Super Bowl XLIX and made a solo tackle in their 28–24 victory against the Seattle Seahawks.
+On February 1, 2015, Chung started in Super Bowl XLIX and made a solo tackle during the 28–24 victory against the Seattle Seahawks.

 2015 season

-On January 9, 2015, the New England Patriots signed Chung to a three-year, $8.20 million extension with $3.40 million guaranteed and a $2.40 million signing bonus.

 On November 15, 2015, Chung collected a season-high 12 combined tackles (six solo) during a narrow 27–26 victory at the New York Giants in Week 10.
 He was inactive during the Patriots' Week 16 loss at the New York Jets after injuring his hip the previous week.

-He finished the season with 85 combined tackles (52 solo), nine pass deflections, and a forced fumble in 15 games and 14 starts.
-Chung received an overall grade of 88.4 from Pro Football Focus, which was sixth highest grade among all qualified safeties in 2015.
+Chung finished the 2015 season with 85 combined tackles (52 solo), nine pass deflections, and a forced fumble in 15 games and 14 starts.
+He received an overall grade of 88.4 from Pro Football Focus, which was sixth highest grade among all qualified safeties in 2015.
 The Patriots finished atop the AFC East with a 12–4 record for the second consecutive season.
-On January 16, 2016, he made nine combined tackles during a 27–20 win against the Kansas City Chiefs in the AFC Divisional Round.
-The following week, Chung collected five combined tackles in the Patriots' 20–18 loss at the Denver Broncos in the AFC Championship Game.
+On January 16, 2016, he made nine combined tackles during a 27–20 victory over the Kansas City Chiefs in the AFC Divisional Round.
+The following week, Chung collected five combined tackles in the narrow 20–18 loss at the Denver Broncos during the AFC Championship Game.